awsdocs/AWS-Kinesis-Video-Documentation/doc_source/producer-sdk-cpp.md

 Kinesis Video Streams provides default implementations for these interfaces\.
 You can also provide your own custom implementation—for example, if you need custom networking logic or you want to expose a low storage condition to the user interface\.

+For more information on callbacks in the Producer Libraries, see [Producer SDK Callbacks](producer-reference-callbacks.md)\.

 ## Procedure: Using the C\+\+ Producer SDK<a name="producer-sdk-cpp-using"></a>

 This procedure demonstrates how to use the Kinesis Video Streams client and media sources in a C\+\+ application to send data to your Kinesis video stream\.